 Concentration is about executing what you developed during the Formulation phase.
 It involves the following:

 - Use thought leaders as well as sales coaches, besides the sales manager, to coach salespeople on deals.
-In fact, let them coach each other in formal and informal settings, such as webinars and one-on-one meetings.
-This also helps managers who are spread too thin and it also enables sellers to conduct peer-based learning, which is very powerful.
+In fact, let them coach each other in formal and informal settings, such as webinars or one-on-one meetings.
+This also helps managers who are spread too thin and it enables sellers to conduct peer-based learning, which is very powerful.

 - Identify key performance indicators that demonstrate the success of the program.
 Look for early indications of upward or downward trends.
 These are typically based on size and quality of the sales pipeline.
 We advocate getting to an even earlier indicator.
 We call this the volume of DEAL documents.
 Simply put, these are the number of follow-up emails that salespeople send after a first-time sales call, where a bona fide opportunity was discussed.

-While working on the three phases of your new sales training program, I hope that you discover a few things.
+While working on the three phases of your new sales training program, I hope that you discover a few things: